-This article was last updated Mar 21, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 21, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit cardholders’ confidence remained high in March, according to the latest CompareCards.com Credit Card Confidence Index, as the percentage of cardholders who claimed to be “not at all” confident in paying their statement balances in full this month tied a seven-month low.

 Each month, CompareCards.com asks American cardholders about how confident they are in their ability to pay their credit card bills.
 We ask them whether they feel they’ll be able to pay this month’s balances in full, how often in the past six months they’ve paid their balances in full and – new this month – how often they expect to pay their bills in full in the next six months.

 This month’s results show that cardholders continue to exude confidence.
 Whether looking ahead, looking back or focusing on today, Americans feel in control when it comes to their credit cards, despite the ever-growing mountain of debt they’re accumulating.

 - Just 18% of cardholders said they were “not at all” confident paying their entire monthly statement balance in full in March, tying the lowest number in the survey’s seven-month history.
 47% said they were “very” confident, up 1 percentage point from February.

 - When asked how often they paid their entire statement balance in the past six months, 32% said they had paid in full in each of the past six months (down from 38% last month).
 However, just 19% (down from 23%) said they had paid in full in zero of the last six months.

 - 35% of cardholders expect to pay their entire statement balance in full in each of the next six months, compared to just 15% who don’t expect to do it a single time.

 - The older you are AND the younger you are, the more likely you are to expect to pay your entire statement balance in full this month.